Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Experimental results

 \subsection{Two dimensional patch-based matching}

-To test the proposed formulae for two dimensional subpixel refinement, we used the optical flow Middlebury dataset, a collection of three real and seven simulated image pairs with very high quality optical flow ground truth \cite{baker2011database}.
-We evaluate, for each matching function ((Z)NCC, (Z)SSD, (Z)SAD), the proposed formulae using both the Rook (Fig.~\ref{fig:generalized_barycentric_approaches:simplex}) and Queen (Fig.~\ref{fig:generalized_barycentric_approaches:cvxhull}) contiguity.
-We first consider the case where each four corners of $\nround{\vec{d}}$ are considered individually, using barycentric interpolation for the Rook contiguity and predictive interpolation for the Queen contiguity.
-Then, we consider the case where each four corners of $\nround{\vec{d}}$ are considered all at the same time, using predictive interpolation in all cases.
-We compare against the traditional separable formula (Eqn.~\ref{eq:multidimseparable}) for parabola an equiangular cost interpolation, as well as the anisotropic formula of Shimizu et Okutomi~\cite{2DSimultaneousSupixel}, again both with parabola and equiangular cost and paraboloid fitting (using least squares).
+To test the proposed formulae for 2D subpixel refinement, we use the optical flow Middlebury dataset, a collection of three real and seven simulated image pairs with very high quality optical flow ground truth \cite{baker2011database}.
+We evaluate, for each matching function ((Z)NCC, (Z)SSD, (Z)SAD), the proposed formulae using both the Rook (Fig.~\ref{fig:interp_2d:cut_rook}) and Queen (Fig.~\ref{fig:interp_2d:cut_queen}) contiguity.
+We first consider the case where each four corners of $\nround{\vec{d}}$ are considered individually, using barycentric interpolation for the Rook contiguity (Fig.~\ref{fig:interp_2d:cut_rook}) and predictive interpolation for the Queen contiguity (Fig.~\ref{fig:interp_2d:cut_queen}).
+Then, we consider the case where each four corners of $\nround{\vec{d}}$ are considered all at the same time, using predictive interpolation in all cases (Fig.~\ref{fig:interp_2d:sym_rook} and \ref{fig:interp_2d:sym_queen}).
+We compare against the traditional separable formula (Eq.~\ref{eq:multidimseparable}) for parabola an equiangular cost interpolation, as well as against the anisotropic formula of Shimizu and Okutomi~\cite{2DSimultaneousSupixel}, again both with parabola and equiangular cost and paraboloid fitting (using least squares).

 Similar to Section~\ref{sec:experimental:oned}, we first compute the raw disparity map using the same cost function as the one used for subpixel refinement.
 We then evaluate our formula on the inliers.
-To be consistent with the $MAE$, which we used in the one dimensional case (Section~\ref{sec:experimental:oned}), we report the mean norm of the difference between the ground truth optical flow $\coord{\check{d}}$ and the refined optical flow $\coord{\hat{d}}$, denoted as $MD$:
+To be consistent with the $MAE$, which we used in the 1D case (Section~\ref{sec:experimental:oned}), we report the mean norm of the difference between the ground truth optical flow $\coord{\check{d}}$ and the refined optical flow $\coord{\hat{d}}$, denoted as $MD$:

-We also provide, in the Supplementary Material, the $MD$ per images.
+We also provide, in the Supplementary Material, the $MD$ per image.